 1.2 The Closing.
 The Merger shall be consummated as promptly as possible after a closing (the "Closing").
-The Closing shall be held at the offices of Varnum, Riddering, Schmidt & Howlett LLP, Bridgewater Place, 333 Bridge Street, N.W., Grand Rapids, Michigan 49504 on such date and at such time as may be mutually agreed by the parties, or in the absence of such agreement, on a date specified by either party upon 5 business days' written notice after the last to occur of the following events: (i) the receipt of all consents and approvals of government regulatory authorities as legally required to consummate the Merger and the expiration of all statutory waiting periods; and (ii) the requisite approval of this Plan of Merger by the shareholders of Grand and Macatawa.
-Scheduling or commencing the Closing shall not, however, constitute a waiver of the Closing, Grand and Macatawa shall each promptly execute and file an appropriate certificate of merger in the form and as required by the Michigan Act to effect the Merger (the "Certificate of Merger.")
+The Closing shall be held at the offices of Varnum, Riddering, Schmidt & Howlett LLP, Bridgewater Place, 333 Bridge Street,

+N.W., Grand Rapids, Michigan 49504 on such date and at such time as may be mutually agreed by the parties, or in the absence of such agreement, on a date specified by either party upon 5 business days' written notice after the last to occur of the following events: (i) the receipt of all consents and approvals of government regulatory authorities as legally required to consummate the Merger and the expiration of all statutory waiting periods; and (ii) the requisite approval of this Plan of Merger by the shareholders of Grand and Macatawa.
+Scheduling or commencing the Closing shall not, however, constitute a waiver of the conditions precedent as set forth in this Plan of Merger.
+Upon completion of the Closing, Grand and Macatawa shall each promptly execute and file an appropriate certificate of merger in the form and as required by the Michigan Act to effect the Merger (the "Certificate of Merger.")